cloudfoundry-community/windows-stemcell-concourse/README.md

   │   │   ├── autounattend.sh - For parsing the autounattend xml template and replacing placeholders with values supplied │   │   ├── govc.sh - Interpreting functions made available by the vsphere api with supplied values
   │   │   ├── .xml - Templates to be used into the templates :)
-  │   │   └── utility.sh - Odd global functions for formatting and installing dependencies
+  │   │   └── utility.sh - Odd global functions for formatting
   │   ├── clone-base.sh - Take the resulting VM of the `create-base` task and clone it, to be used for a specfic stembuild version
   │   ├── clone-base.yml - The concourse definition of the task
   │   ├── construct.sh - Take the resulting VM of the `clone-base` task, run stembuild to harden it for Cloud Foundry, and sysprep it